Skip to main content

 brobot.capture.provider=SIKULIX

-brobot.dpi.resize-factor=auto # Automatic DPI recognition
+brobot.dpi.resize-factor=auto # Automatic pattern scaling

 Resolution Behavior: